User Tools

 Appendix 1

-Pre-planning, Drilling and Alarm Systems
+Pre-planning, Drilling, and Alarm Systems

-• If a preplan is available for any High Rise in your first alarm district, you should become familiar with the sections that deal with standpipes, sprinkler connections, stairwell locations, mechanical equipment rooms, elevators, fire protection equipment and ventilation possibilities.
+Officers and crews should become familiar with the features of High-rise structures in their companies’ district.
+If a preplan is available for any High-rise in your first alarm district, you should become familiar with the sections that deal with standpipes, sprinkler connections, stairwell locations, mechanical equipment rooms, elevators, fire protection equipment, annunciator panels, and ventilation possibilities.

-• High Rise training drills should be conducted regularly to allow firefighters and command officers the opportunity to become familiar with the High Rise firefighting operations.
+High-rise training drills should be conducted regularly to allow firefighters and command officers the opportunity to become familiar with the High-rise firefighting operations.
 Drills should cover these important areas: incident command, firefighting and tactics including water supply, elevator operation, large area search, evacuation and management of occupants.

 Appendix 2